vfig/newbridge/readme_map.txt

 ;--------------------------------------
 ; Page 0

 "My place - the angel near the pub.
-Hole up here if you have any guard trouble."
+Hole up here if you have any guard trouble. -- Argaux"

 "Fountain - meet me here!"